Public Records Act 1973

 • preserve public records of permanent value as the state archives

 • ensure that the archives are accessible to the government and the people of Victoria.

 Regulations are made under section 23 of the Public Records Act 1973 and are known as the Public Records Regulations 2013.
 The regulations prescribe fees for making and supplying copies of public records and set out conditions for the inspection of public records and use of facilities provided by Public Record Office Victoria.
 Read the regulations here.

 The Act also established the Public Records Advisory Council to advise the Minister on administration of the Act and to promote co-operation between Public Record Office Victoria and other government agencies.
 Public Record Office Victoria is advised by a Council known as the Public Records Advisory Council or PRAC.

-Council members are appointed by Special Minister of State, the Hon.
-Gavin Jennings MLC.
+Council members are appointed by PROV's responsible Minister, currently the Minister for Government Services, Danny Pearson MP.
 Council members bring a wealth of knowledge and experience to PROV.